All Episodes

 Let me put it in the form of a question.

-Isn't it true that statistics show that women interested in math are not nearly as high as men?
+Isn't it true that statistics show that women interested in math not nearly as high as men?

 Yeah, that's what I was going to say.

-I mean, people don't understand.
+Right, engineering, people don't understand.

-In mechanical engineering or what kind?
+Mechanical engineering or what kind?

-Right right well you're talking this very specialized area.
+Well, you're talking very specialized area.

 Right.

-So I I'm not surprised that you'd have so few of them in an engineering class, and you don't sound surprised either.
+So I'm not surprised that you'd have so few of them in an engineering class, and you don't sound surprised either.

-Oh no, I'm not surprised.
+Oh, no, I'm not surprised.

 It's been like that for 20 years since I've been teaching.